Producing slow light in warm alkali vapor using electromagnetically induced transparency: Magnetically shielded warm vapor cell

 \section{Magnetically shielded warm vapor cell}

-This section describes our shielding to suppress stray magnetic fields thereby creating a ``zero gauss chamber" around the sample.
-Next, we describe the implementation of a heater system to raise the alkali vapor temperature in order to increase the atomic density participating in EIT.
-Finally we describe the solenoid used to apply a small $B$-field to the alkali sample in a direction co-linear with the laser beam in order to enable Zeeman EIT.

-The zero gauss chamber and all the components inside it are shown in Fig.~\ref{fig:0gauss}.
-The chamber itself is formed by three layers of mu-metal sheets.
-We purchased commercial shielding (see Table 1), but magnetic shields can be built in-house to cut costs {\cite{rsi2012}}.

-In our experiments, we use a cylindrical pyrex glass vapor cell, 25 mm in diameter.
-The cell is filled with a few $\mu$Torr of isotopically pure $^{87}$Rb vapor and 10 Torr of Ne buffer gas.
+For our slow light experiments we use a pyrex glass vapor cell, that is a sealed cylinder of 25 mm diameter, containing a small amount of isotopically pure solid $^{87}$Rb metal, along with 10 Torr of Ne buffer gas.
+Heating the cell is a convenient way to controllably vary the Rb atomic concentration in the vapor phase, yielding a few $\mu$Torr of $^{87}$Rb vapor.
+A heater assembly is used to vary the cell temperature from 55$^{o}$C to 65$^o$C during the experiment, thus varying the Rb atomic number density $N$ participating in EIT between $1.5 \times 10^{11}$ cm$^{-3}$ and $3.4 \times 10^{11}$ cm$^{-3}$ (see Supplementary Materials, Sec.
+S2).
 The length of the cell (28 mm) includes 1.6 mm windows (not anti-reflection coated) on either end.
 Therefore the length of the vapor sample $L$ is taken to be 25 mm.
-The cell temperature was varied from 55 to 65$^o$C during the experiment, thus varying the Rb number density $N$ between $1.5 \times 10^{11}$ cm$^{-3}$ and $3.4 \times 10^{11}$ cm$^{-3}$ (see Supplementary Notes, Sec.
+The cell is placed inside a solenoid as shown in Fig.~\ref{fig:optlayout}.
+To enable Zeeman EIT, the solenoid applies a small magnetic field $B_z = 50$ mG, co-linear with the laser beam propagation.
+The cell, solenoid, and heater assembly are placed inside a magnetic shield in order to suppress stray magnetic fields incident on the sample below 0.2 mG, i.e., $< 0.5$\% of $B_z$ (see Supplementary Materials, Sec.
 S2).

-Following the Novikova group at College of William and Mary~\cite{wm} we directly wound an electrically insulated {non-magnetic} heating wire (see Fig.~\ref{fig:0gauss}) around the outer surface of the innermost mu-metal shield, for heating the entire volume of space enclosed by the innermost shield.
-The heating wire was coated in a thermal paste to improve thermal contact with the shield.
-The wire is held firmly in place with thermal tape and a layer of thermally insulating foam.